mhs2508/siemema-tfm/README.md

 A Terraforming Mars Fan Project - a Victory Point Calculator for the board game and a prototype character sheet for the new Terraforming Mars RPG, based on the Quickstart Guide from [Backerkit](https://www.backerkit.com/c/projects/shadowlands-games/terraforming-mars-ttrpg).
 The terraforming Mars VP Calculator is made for calculation victory point as easy and fast as possible during an ongoing game.
 There are two versions available: The enriched version and the mobile / easy version.

 ## RPG Character Sheet
 This is a very first version of a Terraforming Mars RPG character sheet.
 It contains all data from the quickstart guide so far.
 Printing to paper or PDF is the main purpose.
+Also, there is an import / export function to save your character sheet as a JSON file on your hard drive or load it again from your drive.
+I also added two custom fields of expertise ;-)

 ![rpg_charactersheet_1](./documentation/rpg_charactersheet_1.png)
 ![rpg_charactersheet_2](./documentation/rpg_charactersheet_2.png)